 As part of University of Findlay’s ongoing environmental stewardship efforts, and in partnership with Hancock Wood Electric Cooperative and GEM Energy, several lights at the Western Farm were replaced to decrease energy use.

-Compact florescent lights were swapped out for LED’s.
+Compact fluorescent lights were swapped out for LED’s.
 A total of 2,234 lamps and 48 fixtures at the farm now have new bulbs.

 Hancock Wood provided a $15,000 rebate check for the project.
 As the University’s energy manager, GEM Energy worked with the electric cooperative to identify and secure the incentive.
 Pictured above during the check presentation, from left to right, are: UF Farm Business Manager Jacob Bowman; Physical Plant Director Orion Jones; and Bruce Warnecke, energy services advisor and key account representative for Hancock Wood Electric.